ircam-cosima/calibration-test/README.md

 adjust.
 Please remember to adjust the gain compensation *only on the device to calibrate*.
 When both devices are at the same distance of your ears, with the speakers directly pointing to the ears, you must hear them with the same energy.
+You may want to use the `Ø` button to de-phase the reference, so as to listen to the devices one after the other.
 The characteristics of the sound devices might differ a lot, but you should try to concentrate on the relative energy.

 Then, please go to the `validation` page, and save your newly calibrated device.
 This will update the file